Steven B. Broyles, chair

 School of Arts and Sciences

-Santanu Banerjee, Steven B. Broyles, Christa H. Chatfield, Patricia L. Conklin, Theresa M. Curtis, Andrea Dávalos, Peter K. Ducey, Laura Eierman, Terrence D. Fitzgerald, Louis A. Gatto, Carie George, Joyce Green, Michael Hough, Rena C. Janke, Elizabeth McCarthy, Christian Nelson, Angela Pagano, John E. Straneva, Mary Beth Voltura
+Timothy J. Baroni, Steven B. Broyles, Christa, H. Chatfield, Patricia L. Conklin, Theresa M. Curtis, Andrea Dávalos, Peter K. Ducey, Laura Eierman, Terrence D. Fitzgerald, Louis A. Gatto, Carie George, Joyce Green, Michael Hough, Rena C. Janke, Christian Nelson, Angela Pagano, John E. Straneva, Mary Beth Voltura

 For a listing of adjunct faculty see the Faculty and Administration section.